Sample report— synthetic genetic data for demonstration only

 How your methylation affects peptides

 You are a moderate methylator.
-MTHFR C677T heterozygous + MTRR rs1801394 A/G means methylation runs at about 70% of population baseline.
+MTHFR C677T + MTRR rs1801394 A/G means methylation runs at about 70% of population baseline.
 This affects how your body processes peptides that interact with the SAMe cycle, as well as your sensitivity to specific co-factors.

 Methylated B-vitamins recommended